Code-Institute-Submissions/Who-am-I/README.md

 ### Wireframing

-Wireframes were made on pen and paper.
+Wireframes were made on pen and paper and can be found in the wireframe folder in the main project file.

 ## Features